Speedmirage/Project-2/README.md

 4) Implement a function that  allows the client to replace the minimum value node with a different value. //Addiel//

-5) Imlement a function to print all the elements in the list //Addiel//
+5) Imlement a function to print all the elements in the list //ANY ONE ABLE TO DO THIS??//

 Step 3: Test